MewsSystems/gitbook-connector-api/guidelines.md

 In order to receive credentials for production usage, you will have to successfully complete a certification process.
 After certification, your integration profile will be created and you will automatically receive a unique `ClientToken`.
 This `ClientToken` will stay the same for all of the connections that you configure in the production environment.

-A unique `AccessToken` will automatically be generated for each enterprise requesting to connect their Mews profile to your system.
-Once the enterprise requests the connection from the Mews Marketplace, the token will automatically be shared with you.
-Each enterprise will have a different `AccessToken` token and there is no way to simultaneously access multiple properties, even if when in the same Mews chain.
+A unique `AccessToken` will automatically be generated and shared with you for each enterprise requesting to connect their Mews profile to your system.

 *To keep the data of each property secure, please store these tokens securely and do not share them publicly.*